California cannabis trade group, CMA, threatens to sue Attorney Office

 Amidst the growing concern, the city’s attorney’s office in L.A. hasn’t exactly been indolent about its position in response to the illegal Marijuana market.

 In April, City Attorney Mike Feuer started a wide clampdown on illegal ventures involving a civil lawsuit against an unlicensed marijuana seller and its several associates.

 The lawsuit launched the $20,000 penalty measure against illicit and illegal marijuana operations in the city into action for the first time.
 It’s the same bill that CMDA recommends the city to implement in a wider and more frequent scale against illegal businesses.

 Feuer’s office released a statement saying that 217 criminal cases had been filed involving the likes of 172 illicit shops with almost 840 defendants.
 Accordingly, around 113 illegal shops had been clamped down and shut.

 The L.A.
-City Council also sanctioned a law which pushed for utilities to be taken away at locations privy to selling unlicensed cannabis products.
+City Council also sanctioned a law on cannabis products. that pushed for utilities to be taken away at locations privy to selling unlicensed